 Waiting room unnecessary

-Using Medici, a provider can consult with a patient, diagnose a condition, prescribe medicine and bill with a streamlined process that entails fewer administrative headaches.
+Using Direct Health, a provider can consult with a patient, diagnose a condition, prescribe medicine and bill with a streamlined process that entails fewer administrative headaches.
 Patients also reap the advantages from being able to access their doctors and therapists from the same smartphone they use for ridesharing and online shopping.
-Medici has even expanded its offerings to a growing number of veterinarians, and while there is less regulation around securing a dog or cat’s privacy, Crawford says Medici safeguards that data anyways.
+Direct Health has even expanded its offerings to a growing number of veterinarians, and while there is less regulation around securing a dog or cat’s privacy, Crawford says Direct Health safeguards that data anyways.

 “We always have to anticipate what might be next as far as compliance is concerned,” she says.

-Medici is not just stateside, either: A South African native, Medici’s CEO has taken a special interest in his homeland, providing virtual care there and, more recently, partnering with an insurer to offer virtual consultations in Namibia.
+Direct Health is not just stateside, either: A South African native, Direct Health’s CEO has taken a special interest in his homeland, providing virtual care there and, more recently, partnering with an insurer to offer virtual consultations in Namibia.

 “It’s very much an evolving industry and we’re having a lot of fun being a part of it,” Crawford says.
 “Our ultimate goal is to improve healthcare all over the world.”